We love data. But when you run an online/offline startup gathering data can be a challenge.

 Indirect Actions (e.g. do they become Facebook friends?)

 The most reliable way to measure offline data we’ve found is looking at indirect actions (i.e. things people do (instead of say) that shed light on a more important action that we’re curious about).

 A great example of this is looking at whether or not people who meet on a Grouper become Facebook friends afterwards.
 We suspect that this is an okay proxy for whether or not people will see each other again.

 On the plus side, this is something we can measure and it’s even quantifiable.
 On the down side, it doesn’t necessarily mean anything (e.g. you’re not guaranteed to see other again) and, also, Facebook friending is becoming less cool by the minute.
 We’ve found, anecdotally, that people are something like 5X more likely to exchange phone numbers than Facebook friend requests.

-So this happens more often than sex in the bathroom and is more conclusive than a questionnaire answer, but it happens less frequently than people fill out questionnaires and means less than bathroom sex (to most people).
+So this happens more often than questionable activity in restrooms and is more conclusive than a questionnaire answer, but it happens less frequently than people fill out questionnaires and means less than bathroom activities (to most people).

 We’re constantly experimenting with new ways to gather offline data and make Grouper better.
 Any ideas?
 In the mean time, you should go on a Grouper.
 I don’t care if you think it sounds cool; I care if you go.
 After all, actions speak louder than words.

 Reserve 3 on 3 drinks with Grouper here: www.joingrouper.com